1j01/wavey/README.md

 recorded along with a track.

-* Tracks can be pinned to the top, which should easy the pain when you have many tracks with audio clips you want to line up with some main audio track(s).
+* Tracks can be pinned to the top, which should ease the pain when you have many tracks with audio clips you want to line up with some main audio track(s).
 (This partially implemented, but currently pinned tracks don't actually stay at the top when scrolling down.)

 * You will be able to "precord" up to five minutes as long as precording has been enabled.
+Choose whether to record something after the fact, with the caveat(s) that you have to have it enabled and your mic(s) set up beforehand.
+(Sadly it's not actually time travel.)
-[Precorder][] is a separate project to let you do a similar thing in the background.
+	* [Precorder][] is a separate project to do a similar thing on a device like a Raspberry Pi, the idea being you could have it always running, minimizing recording setup, and those caveats.

 * Projects should be able to contain separate, distinct timelines;
 some DAWs have "takes", maybe something like that is what I want.
 Ableton Live does something fairly reasonable.

+* Nonlinear undo.
+If you hit undo a bunch, then do something, then try to redo, it normally wouldn't do anything.
+Instead, it should pop up with a tree view of the history.

+* Soloing tracks?
+I bet something better could be done in this area.
+Like a more general configuration of the set of tracks to play?
+Something like that could easily end up faffy/fiddly, but it's something to think about.
+I just feel like with muting and then a separate override of that, something could be simpler.

-* MIDI.
-It would probably involve an expanded view to edit the notes, but inline in the track.
+* MIDI: I'm thinking of a collapsed overview of a MIDI clip, and an expanded view to edit the notes, but still inline in the track.
-(I've made a basic (non-expanded) notes view component but haven't made a way to actually create it in the editor.
-No way to create or import MIDI data.)
+(I've made a basic collapsed notes view component but haven't made a way to actually create it in the editor, i.e. no way to record, create or import MIDI data.)

 * Effects!
 I'm holding off on adding gain and panning because I think if the effects UI is good enough, they should be able to simply be effects,